Meera9373/Stock-Sentiment-Analysis-Using-News-Headlines/README.md

 **About the approach.**

-Used Count Vectorizer and TF-IDF Vectorizer and Bag of Words for extracting featues from the headlines.
+Used Count Vectorizer and TF-IDF Vectorizer and Bag of Words for extracting features from the headlines.
 Used Random Forest Classifier, Multinomial Naive Bayes Classifier for analysis.